-Mergers and acquisitions are a key part of many organizations' strategies.
-Often billions of dollars are at stake, as well as the very future of the organizations and the executives who are coordinating the merger.
-Unfortunately, more often than not, the benefits of mergers or acquisitions fail to materialize or fall short of expectations.
+Mergers and acquisitions are a key part of many organisations' strategies.
+Often billions of dollars are at stake, as well as the very future of the organisations and the executives who are coordinating the merger.
+Unfortunately, more often than not, the benefits of mergers or acquisitions fail to materialise or fall short of expectations.

 Learning to systematically and consciously avoid cultural clash is a necessary skill because mergers are a fact of life in business.
 One reason is the continuing consolidation of industries.
-Phone companies, cellular firms, utilities, oil companies, financial services firms, insurance companies, health care organizations, retailers, defense and electronic firms, and dozens of others are a part of this consolidation trend.
+Phone companies, cellular companies, utilities, oil companies, financial services companies, insurance companies, healthcare organisations, retailers, defense and electronic companies, and dozens of others are a part of this consolidation trend.